Navigation

 About AGM

-Advanced Grant Management (AGM) is a certificate program for research administrators with a minimum of three years of experience in grant management and grant management duties greater than 50% of their position.
+Advanced Grant Managers (AGM) is a certificate program for research administrators with a minimum of three years of experience in grant management and grant management duties greater than 50% of their position.

 AGM certification is required for grant managers in the following Duke Human Resources job classifications: